JoshuaAmaju/Creator/README.md

 });
 ```

-Complex nesting is supported also, but not advisable
+### Complex nesting is supported also, but not advisable.
 For example, creating a tree like structure:
 ```
 Creator.createNode({